klm-lab/store/README.md

 ## Usage

+##### First import createStore

+```js
+import { createStore } from "@klm-lab/store";
+```

+With that you can create two types of store.
+* **Slice store**: A store that mind his own business
+* **Grouped store**: A group of slice store.

 ### Slice store

-A store slice is just one part of your store.
+A slice store is just a part of your store.
 You can divide your store into several slices, or combine slices into one large store.
-When you create a store in slices, you can organize your data or mix it with actions.
+When you create a store, you can organize your data or mix it with actions.
 The choice is yours.
 But all actions must be at root level.
 In your actions, the first parameter will always be the store data, his name is yours.
-If you wish to pass other parameters, add them after the first parameter.
+If you want to pass other parameters, add them after the first parameter.
 Find out more here:
 <a href="#passing-parameter-to-actions">Passing parameters</a>.
 Let's take the following example

-##### First import createStore

-```js
-import { createStore } from "@klm-lab/store";
-```

 #### Create a not organised data store